 Format: An unconference turns to the attendees and asks them to design the program.
 On the first night there would be short lighting talks from key players in Canterbury across: Arts, Environment, Tech, Business, Community etc and then a brainstorming occurs of topic ideas – they are voted on and become the sessions the next day.
 Seek topics for each of those areas so some structure and curation/direction.

 Organised by: You?
-Definitely a team, kind of coordinated and led by Steven Moe but with collaborative approach emphasized and with input welcome from wide variety of people….
+Definitely a team, kind of coordinated and led by Steven Moe but with collaborative approach emphasised and with input welcome from wide variety of people…. so yeah, you.

 Venue: TBC (but Ara?).
 Need break out rooms and low cost.

 Rough idea of program: Friday evening, gather and over a meal and hear lightning talks from experts in several areas.
 Develop program together.
 On the Saturday assemble again and divide into different workstreams as follows.